605: Sick Leave

 All full-time administrative employees (Staff and AAP) are eligible for sick leave.

 Use of Sick Leave

-Eligible employees who have retained accrued sick leave hours may use such hours for:
+Eligible administrative employees may use accrued sick leave hours for:

-- absence due to personal illness, injury, or disability, including absence covered by the Family and Medical Leave policy
+- Absence due to personal illness or injury, including the unpaid waiting period for Short Term Disability and absence covered by the Family and Medical Leave policy;

-- the first three days absence related to a workers’ compensation injury
+- The first three days of absence related to a workers’ compensation injury;

-To use sick leave, an employee must follow the department’s established call-in procedure or scheduling procedure for health maintenance appointments.
+To use sick leave, an employee must follow their department’s established call-in procedure or scheduling procedure for health maintenance appointments.